 How do we book a tour?
-You can go to our “book” section of this website and you will be directed to our Eventbrite page.
+You can go to our “book” section of this website and you will be directed to our TicketSpice page.
 Find a tour on the schedule that fits your travel dates, and complete the process.
-If you have any struggles with the Eventbrite page, you can reach out to Marty via text/voicemail and he will assist you.
-Our Eventbrite page will not go LIVE until February 22.
+If you have any struggles with the TicketSpice page, you can reach out to Marty via text/voicemail and he will assist you.
 If you are needing a gift certificate, please contact us via the contact page and we can make that happen for you.
 If you don’t see any tours available on the TicketSpice page-contact us via email and we will design a custom tour for you!

 Safety: Safety is our first priority when entertaining visitors on our tour experiences and while providing hospitality in our home or vehicles.
 We have a “hold-harmless” liability agreement/waiver that we require for all tour participants.
 We do have a reasonably expected level of liability insurance that covers all participants, and our partners have their own liability protection as well.
 We have a well-stocked first aid kit available.
 All interactions with animals must be supervised The guide will give you some basic education and instruction prior to entering the farm areas.
 We ask that you fully comply with those instructions for everyone’s safety.
 We have safe and reliable transportation.
 All of our drivers have exemplary driving records and are very attentive to safety.
 Our tour guides are vaccinated with the Pfizer vaccine.
 We have zero tolerance for open intoxicants and require seat belt usage.
 We will provide safe transportation options for any goods, beverages, or items purchased from partner businesses during the tour.
 We cannot allow any tour participant to drive our UTV, that particular vehicle is always driven by one of our staff.

 Identification Requirement: If you plan to partake in the samples at the wineries and breweries we visit, you must bring along a state-issued identification or passport.
 While this is Wisconsin and we have some of the most liberal alcohol laws in the nation, an individual must be age 21 or over to consume alcoholic beverages.
 We have found in some states children cannot even be present in wineries and/or breweries, not true in Wisconsin.
 Children are allowed at the businesses we will visit but anyone planning to consume alcohol will need to present a state-issued identification.

 If it’s raining, snowing, blowing, and miserable, will the tour still go on?
 Wisconsin weather is unpredictable but we will go rain or shine.
-The shuttle will protect you from the elements and we will try to make every effort to get close to entrances of partner sites.
+We will try toprotect you from the elements and we will try to make every effort to get close to entrances of partner sites.
 Most sites are covered in some way.
 We will provide umbrellas and rain ponchos as needed.
 (If the conditions deteriorate to the point rivers are running with blood and it rains locusts, it is an “everyone for themselves” operating procedure.)

 Does my name have to match the names on the tickets/are tickets transferable?
 Tickets are transferable between individuals for the same tour date and time.
 We ask that the names on the tickets at the time of purchase match the individual present to take the tour.
 If something changes between the date of purchase and the day of the tour (i.e. someone in your group can not make it but another individual will take their place, due to illness, etc) please contact us ahead of time to notify us of the change.
-Tickets are not transferable to a different tour date or time.
+All waivers for snowshoeing are to be signed online with our TicketSpice portal.

 I have a physical limitation or disability, can you accommodate my needs?
 Yes! we will try to make every effort to meet your needs.
-We do not have wheelchair accessibility on our shuttle but with some prior planning, we will try our best to accommodate you.
+We do not have wheelchair accessibility on our UTV but with some prior planning, we will try our best to accommodate you.
 The UTV is actually vey close to the ground and an ederly person should be able to get into the UTV easily.
 We both have extensively worked with disabled people and Marty’s sister Joy (no longer with us, unfortunately) had Down’s Syndrome.
 We would love to make this truly an experience for everyone.
 There will be uneven surfaces at times, other hazards, and light walking at the partner sites.
 If you are mobility limited to a wheelchair, contact us and ask about a “Step-on Tour”.
 We will join you in your vehicle for a custom tour at the same price.

-How much food will I get on a tour?
+How much food will I get on a (farm) tour?
 No one will go away hungry.
 During the producer tour stops there will be several opportunities to sample their products.
 Think tapas-small plates and tastings.
-Also, review the trip itinerary you are purchasing, most all trips do include a full meal at completion.
+Also, review the trip itinerary you are purchasing, most all trips do include something to taste.
 The wine and beer tastings are small pours and included in the price of the tour, but you are always welcome to purchase more.
-That’s the beauty of having a shuttle to cart you around!
-The shuttle will have safe cargo space to safely transport your purchases back to the starting point.
+That’s the beauty of having an UTV to cart you around!
+The UTV does have a cargo space to safely transport your purchases back to the starting point.

 If all of your tours are booked up, can you offer suggestions to help us find something to do in the Richland Area?
 Why yes, of course!
 We are very connected to many great things to do.
 First step, if you find the tour that you have an interest in joining is fully booked, email Marty at email@example.com.
 There may be additional accommodation or waitlist that we can utilize to still get you on that tour.
 We will have some audio tours you can download in the very near future.
 If you would like a “deeper dive” into a subject that really appeals to you, we can make the connections to the right people.
 Living in a small community all of our lives, we know just about everyone!
 If you would like recommendations for businesses, we can do that as well, from real estate to a local doctor.